List of Army Wives characters: Denise Sherwood

 Denise Sherwood (portrayed by Catherine Bell) is the wife of Colonel Frank Sherwood.
 She was in nursing school but dropped out to marry Frank.
 They have been married for some twenty years and had a son Jeremy who was seventeen when the show premiered.
 In the Season 4 finale she gives birth to a daughter Molly.
 Her marriage with Frank very nearly ended in divorce – they had already signed the papers – when she was fired for having an affair with a patient but they reconciled and dropped divorce proceedings before it was finalized.
-She works as a nurse practitioner at Mercer Army Medical Center, the on-post hospital serving Fort Marshall.
+She works as a Registered Nurse at Mercer Army Medical Center, the on-post hospital serving Fort Marshall.